ChanceCove/ChanceCove/README.md

-### Hi there 👋

 Hi 👋 My name is Chance Clements
 ================================

-I am learning the ever evolving world of web development to become a great front-end developer
+I

-*   🌍  I'm based in Houston, Texas
+*   🌍  I am based in Houston, Texas
 *   ✉️  You can contact me at [cccchancec@hotmail.com](mailto:cccchancec@hotmail.com)
-*   🧠  I'm learning Javascript,SQl and React
+*   🧠  I am familiar with Javascript,Html,CSS and pursuing a B.A. in Global Cyber Security.
-*   🤝  I'm open to collaborating on Projects
+*   🤝  I am open to collaborating on Projects
-*   ⚡  I enjoy exercise and classical music
+*   ⚡  I enjoy exercise,classical music, healthy living and continuous learning.

 ### Skills
 <p align="left">